ginnox1/iCADdocs_online/RetainingWallDesign/RetainingWallDesign.md

 1. Draw the layout object following the footprint of the toe of the wall (front face edge) on a plan view area in AutoCAD.
 Then create a profile data for the Alignment objeect.
 The profile data creation best serves design and visualization needs if:
     1. enough offset locations in the transverse directions are included, and
-    1. finer resoltion is available, to allow sufficient incremental representation between segments. (usually 0.5m interval is recommended).
+    1. finer resoltion is available, to allow sufficient incremental representation between segments. (usually 2 to 5m incremtnal interval is recommended).

-> Tip: The vertices of the layout object must be aligned longitudinally with the vertices of wall top and bottom profile objects.
-In illustration  below, for instance, the layout object must have four (4) vertices.
+    :bulb: **Note:** Using curves on alignment objects for retaining walls is will give inaccurate results in plan view and BoQ results.
+If curves are there, represent using as many vertices as needed.

 2. Prepare wall top and bottom profile objects.
 This is best prepared from overlaying the profile plot from the layout object, as shown in the